Requirements and Limitations for Backup Proxies

 - If you back up proxies that use the Virtual appliance (Hot-Add) mode to process VM data, the change block tracking mechanism (CBT) will be disabled.
 For more information on CBT, see Changed Block Tracking.

 In addition to the general requirements and limitations, the following ones apply to Linux backup proxies:

 - Linux backup proxies require SSH connection.

 Therefore, you cannot assign the role of a backup proxy to a Linux server added with single-use credentials.
-For more information, see Requirements and Limitations for Veeam Data Mover Service and Specify Credentials and SSH Settings step of the Adding Linux Servers wizard.
+For more information, see Requirements and Limitations for Veeam Data Movers and Specify Credentials and SSH Settings step of the Adding Linux Servers wizard.

 - The disk.EnableUUID parameter of the Linux server must be set to the TRUE value in the VMware vSphere client.